Company Logo - Home Link

 The Mall

-(map) - closest station is Green Park (or Trafalgar Square)
+The Mall (map) - The closest station is Green Park

-NOTE: This is where we take our groups to see the parade from St. James's Palace to Buckingham Palace!
+NOTE: This is where I take my groups to see the parade from St. James's Palace to Buckingham Palace!

-An added bonus is that you could witness the Household Cavalry pass by the Old Guard on their way to the Horse Guards Parade for their changing of the guard ceremony.
+Fourth: We sometimes get a bonus view of the Household Cavalry as they pass by the Old Guard on their way to the Horse Guards Parade for their changing of the guard ceremony.

 Household Cavalry Passing the Foot Guards